 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-Money orders can be very useful financial tools.
-You can use money orders to pay rent or send money, and you have a receipt to track your money in case it’s lost or stolen.
+Money orders can be used to pay rent or send money, and you have a receipt to track your money in case it’s lost or stolen.
 And while most money orders are purchased with cash or checks, some may wonder: Can you buy a money order with a credit card?
 While you technically can buy a money order with a credit card, finding a retailer that allows you to do so may be difficult — and you’ll incur fees for the purchase.
-Read on to learn more about the pros and cons of using a credit card to buy a money order.
+In most cases, it’s not recommended.

 What Is a Money Order?